 |% change of DALYs for neurologic disorders between 2000 and 2010 ||51.6% ||114.3% |

 The first priority is to identify the region of the nervous system that is likely to be responsible for the symptoms.
 Can the disorder be mapped to one specific location, is it multifocal, or is a diffuse process present?
 Are the symptoms restricted to the nervous system, or do they arise in the context of a systemic illness?
 Is the problem in the central nervous system (CNS), the peripheral nervous system (PNS), or both?
 If in the CNS, is the cerebral cortex, basal ganglia, brainstem, cerebellum, or spinal cord responsible?
 Are the pain-sensitive meninges involved?
 If in the PNS, could the disorder be located in peripheral nerves and, if so, are motor or sensory nerves primarily affected, or is a lesion in the neuromuscular junction or muscle more likely?

 The first clues to defining the anatomic area of involvement appear in the history, and the examination is then directed to confirm or rule out these impressions and to clarify uncertainties.
 A more detailed examination of a particular region of the CNS or PNS is often indicated.
-For example, the examination of a patient who presents with a history of ascending ...
+For example, the examination of a patient who presents with a ...